bang for your bits: lossless neural compression (part 1)

 What confused me at first was my (incorrect) idea that compression = information lost.
 This isn't the case.
 Consider trying to store a colour image.
 What's the easiest way to do this?
 We could use an array of pixels, with 3 values (red, green, blue) for each pixel.
 This seems workable, until you imagine storing this image:

-It seems like overkill to store every white pixel as (255, 255, 255), over and over.1
+It seems like overkill to store every white pixel as (255, 255, 255)

-Such is why lossless compression exists β€” most data has redundancies we can get rid of without losing information.
-A good example is a .zip file β€” you zip a folder to make it smaller (take fewer bits; compression), and when you unzip it your files are exactly the same (perfect reconstruction; lossless).2
+file β you zip a folder to make it smaller (take fewer bits; compression), and when you unzip it your files are exactly the same (perfect reconstruction; lossless).2

 Let's try the obvious solution first.
-Say ∣∣A∣∣=N||\mathcal{A}|| = N (there are NN possible symbols, NN letters in our alphabet).
-What if we just use log⁑2N\log_2 N (rounded up) bits, and each possible bitstring is a letter?
-For example, in the case of the lowercase latin alphabet, N=26N=26, so we would need 5 bits, and assign the possible 5-bit codes in order? a=00000, b=00001, c=00010, d=00011, ..., x=10111, y=11000, z=11001
+Say (there are possible symbols, letters in our alphabet).
+What if we just use (rounded up) bits, and each possible bitstring is a letter?
+For example, in the case of the lowercase latin alphabet, , so we would need 5 bits, and assign the possible 5-bit codes in order? a=00000, b=00001, c=00010, d=00011, ..., x=10111, y=11000, z=11001

 Take a moment to formalize this intuition.
 Intuitively, we're looking at frequencies: which symbols are likelier to appear in a given message.
 We can introduce ideas about probability and use that to find our optimal coding scheme.
 We won't have every possible message beforehand, and thus we need to model messages with probability.